atreyeem99/Orca-manual-notes/README.md

 methods.
 Assigning the auxiliary basis with the simple input, takes care of the individual slots.
 However, in specific cases they must be set explicitly in the block input.
 For example, a “/JK” basis may be assigned to AuxJ in this way.
+# cc
+The coupled-cluster method is presently available for RHF and UHF references.
+The implementation is fairly efficient and suitable for large-scale calculations.